samuelaguilera/fresh-forms-for-gravity/readme.txt

 * PHP 7.0 or higher.
 * WordPress 4.9 or higher.
 * Gravity Forms 2.3 or higher.
+* Only forms embedded using classic editor shortcode or Gutenberg block are supported.

 = Usage =

 Just install and activate, no settings page.

+== Frequently Asked Questions ==

+= The plugin is not working in LiteSpeed server =

+As stated on this plugin description it supports the LiteSpeed Cache plugin, not LiteSpeed server directly.
+So if you're using a LiteSpeed based web host, you need to install LiteSpeed Cache plugin before installing Fresh Forms for Gravity.

 == Changelog ==

+= 1.1.5 =

+* Added support for Kinsta Cache.
+* Added support for Autoptimize.
+* Minor tweaks to SG Optimizer and WP Engine System support.

 = 1.1.2 =